 Crohn's disease is a chronic illness in which the intestine or bowel become inflamed and ulcerated, or marked with sores.

 Crohn's disease most commonly affects the lower part of the small intestine (ileum) and the colon.
-It can, however, occur in any part of the large intestine, small intestine, or stomach.
+It can, however, occur in any part of the large intestine, small intestine, or stomach up to the mouth.
 It can affect people at any age but is most common in people who are between the ages of 15 and 30.

 Crohn's disease can disrupt the normal function of the bowel in a number of ways.
 The bowel tissue may: